charmedsatyr-401-advanced-javascript/lab-04/README.md

 This function will result in an error if `./article.html` does not exist.

 ###### `tag(input)` -> `./article.html`
-This function converts the input into a buffer, modifies it based on spec, and writes or appends it to `./article.html` using the `write` and `append` functions.
+This function converts the input into a buffer, modifies it per spec, and writes or appends it to `./article.html` using the `write` and `append` functions.

 ### Setup
 #### `.env` requirements